 4. Employer Must Be an Approved Sponsor

 Not every care home, clinic, or private company can hire international workers.
+Only organisations with a valid sponsor licence can sponsor workers under this visa route.
 Your employer must:

 - Hold a valid Worker Sponsor Licence